rails/rails/guides/source/routing.md

 As long as `Sprockets` responds to `call` and returns a `[status, headers, body]`, the router won't know the difference between the Rack application and an action.
 This is an appropriate use of `via: :all`, as you will want to allow your Rack application to handle all verbs as it considers appropriate.

-NOTE: For the curious, `'posts#index'` actually expands out to `PostsController.action(:index)`, which returns a valid Rack application.
+NOTE: For the curious, `'articles#index'` actually expands out to `ArticlesController.action(:index)`, which returns a valid Rack application.

 ### Using `root`